-Your poster should be proofread and in a finished state when you arrive.
-Correcting typos after you have printed the poster requires reprinting and is wasteful, expensive, and time-consuming.
+Your poster should be proofread and in a completed state when you arrive.
+Correcting typos after you have printed the poster requires reprinting and is wasteful, expensive, and time-consuming process.
 Pages will be printed to the resolution and size specified by the electronic file format.
 We will not scale or retouch documents.

 Allow enough time

 Most jobs take approximately 30 minutes to print; however, in some cases, the process can take more than an hour.
-As detailed above, we do not start new print jobs after 4:30 PM.
+We will not start new print jobs after 4:30 PM.
 In addition, the printer may be in high demand for several days before a conference.
-If printing of your poster is not completed by 5:00 PM, you will have to pick it up on the next business day.
+If the printing of your poster is not completed by 5:00 PM, you will have to pick it up on the next business day.